iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 17. Authentication - Add Loading Spinner and error Message in the Signup Request Form - Angular.
 18. Authentication -  Improve Error Messages with catchError and throwErro rxjs operators.
 19. Authentication - Send the login request and use Observable for the HTTP in the angular.
+20. Authetication - Improve Error handling for the Login Form in the Angular

 # Follow the Below Steps